 This is a problem that investors, sellers/resellers, innovative enterprises, and investment banks face on a regular basis.
-Yet solutions for estimating market size are limited and often yield inaccurate estimates.
+However, solutions for estimating market size are limited and often yield inaccurate estimates.

 At NewtonX, we specialize in product-market fit research in the B2B space, including gaining market entry insights.
 We have helped our clients with this challenge hundreds of times.
 To achieve the best results we have developed a three-pronged approach for conducting product-market fit research.
 Our team uses B2B surveys, professional interviews, and a qual-quant-qual approach (the Q3 Formula) to quantify market opportunity for products—before they hit the market.